Christine Blasey Ford: Career

 Ford has worked in the academic and private sector as a biostatistician and research psychologist.
 Since 1998, she has worked as a research psychologist and biostatistician in the Stanford School of Medicine psychiatry department.
 Since 2011, she has been a psychology professor in the PGSP-Stanford Consortium for Clinical Psychology, a collaborative program between Palo Alto University and Stanford.

 Ford teaches subjects including psychometrics, study methodologies, clinical trials, and statistics to doctoral students and serves on dissertation committees.
 She has also performed consulting work for multiple pharmaceutical companies.
 She formerly worked as a director of biostatistics at Corcept Therapeutics, and as a biostatistical consultant for Titan Pharmaceuticals, and Brain Resource.
 She has collaborated with FDA, academic and industry statisticians, including leading roundtable discussions at the American Statistical Association's Annual FDA-Industry meetings that focus on statistical analyzes in industry-FDA interactions.
 She is widely published within her field.

 Ford "specializes in designing statistical models for research projects in order to make sure they come to accurate conclusions", as summarized by Helena Chmura Kraemer, a Stanford professor emeritus in biostatistics who co-authored a book and several articles with Ford.
 Ford has written or co-written several books about psychological topics, including depression.
 Her other research topics published in academic journal articles have included child abuse and the September 11 attacks.
-In 2015, she co-authored a book entitled How Many Subjects?
+In 2015, she co-authored a book titled How Many Subjects?
 Statistical Power Analysis in Research.
 Her research into the social impact of hiding one's sexual orientation was published in 2016 in the journal Behavior Therapy, and reviewed by psychologist William Gibson of the American Psychological Association, who found their research "demonstrates that issues of identity have relevance to mental health outcomes in ways that much of previous work misses."